Joseph Petric reimagining the accordion

 NEWS

-March 15-31 - Publication of Accordion Dialogues and the Poetics of an Interpretive Art by Augemus Press, Essen, Germany.
+April 25 - NEW Publication of Accordion Dialogues and the Poetics of an Interpretive Art , Augemus Press, Germany.

 Joseph Petric gratefully acknowledges the generous support of: